9 Beloved Menu Items You'll Never See Again

 Checkers & Rally's Big Buford Burger

-Facing poor sales, Checkers & Rally's recently hired a new CEO to help turn their company around, but Restaurant News reports that the burger chain is close to filing Chapter 11 bankruptcy, which could mean no more Big Buford Burgers, or their signature spicy fries.
+Facing poor sales, Checkers & Rally's recently hired a new CEO to help turn the company around, but Restaurant Business reports that the burger chain is close to filing Chapter 11 bankruptcy, which could mean no more Big Buford Burgers or seasoned fries.

 Steak 'n Shake's Chilli Cheese Fries

-Steak 'n Shake is in such dire straits that Restaurant News calls their latest move a "Hail Mary."
-They have converted most of their 107 closed stores into counter service rather than full-service restaurants.
+Steak 'n Shake is in such dire straits that Restaurant Business calls its latest move a "Hail Mary."
+The chain has converted most of its 107 closed stores into counter-service, rather than full-service, restaurants.
 The burger chain had a whopping $181.5 million in outstanding debt, which if not sussed out soon, means no more smothered fries from the burger joint.

 Pizza Hut's Meat Lover's Pizza

 It would make many people sad if Pizza Hut's famous meat lover's pizza vanished for good.
 And while that's not something that is likely to happen, one of Pizza Hut's largest franchisees is considering filing for bankruptcy.
-NPC International operates over 1,200 Pizza Hut locations across the country, so if they go down, so may your local Pizza Hut.
+NPC International operates more than 1,200 Pizza Hut locations across the country, so if they go down, so could your local Pizza Hut.